 to the Instructional Technology master's program in the College of Education at the University of Wyoming.
-We are excited to have you as colleagues in our program and look forward to collaborating with you in the future.
-This handbook is intended to be a general orientation to your program.
-It provides resources that will help you navigate your graduate experience.
-Frequently refer to this guide as you progress through your program.
+We are excited to have you as colleagues in our program and look forward to collaborating with you.

+This handbook provides a general orientation to your program, including resources that will help you navigate your graduate experience.
+Refer to this guide frequently as you progress through your program.
+Also visit the program website regularly to keep up-to-date with department and program news.